ShrikantUgale/log-parser/README.md

 # About

-This application is developed to search error logs from the provided log file. (--input option from command line) It generates a ouput file for error logs. (--output option from command line.)
+This application is developed to search error logs from the provided log file. (--input option from command line).
+It generates a ouput file for error logs. (--output option from command line.)
 This application is developed and tested on `node v16.14.2`.